ARM-software/lisa/doc/transition_guide.rst

 .. warning::

   Jupyterlab breaks the TRAPpy plots that use JS injection (e.g.
-  :mod:`~trappy.plotter.ILinePlot`).
+  :class:`~trappy.plotter.ILinePlot`).
 You can use the "old" notebooks by clicking ``Help->Launch Classic Notebook``, but that is bound to go away eventually.

 Furthermore, in LISA legacy notebooks served as documentations and where the